-3 - Check if they have a funeral plan:
+3. Check if they have a funeral plan:

 A funeral plan is a way to plan and pay for your funeral during your lifetime.
 It can give you more control and mean loved ones don't need to make decisions.
 You may be able to find details in their paperwork.
-If you think they may have purchased a plan but can't find further information, you can use a tracing service from the Funeral Planning Authority.
+If you think they may have purchased a plan but can't find further information, you can use a tracing service from the Funeral Planning Authority (there is a charge for this service).